how much can a landlord increase rent in 2025

 How often can a landlord increase rent?

 Now, when it comes to how often you can increase the rent, the general idea is to aim for once a year.
-But of course, this depends on what kind of tenancy you have going, whether there’s a rent review clause, and if your tenants agree.
+However, this can vary depending on the type of tenancy (whether it’s fixed-term or periodic) as well as any rent review clauses in the agreement and whether the tenants agree to the change.

 Increasing rent for periodic and fixed tenancies

-When it comes to periodic tenancies, it’s usually not the norm to up the rent more than once a year.
+For periodic tenancies, it’s generally uncommon to raise the rent more than once a year.
 Yet, technically, you are allowed to increase the rent more than once a year, if your tenants agree.

-If you’re considering this two-step approach, it’s best to have an open conversation with your tenants and explain that it’s a way to gradually roll in the increase.
+If you’re considering this two-step method, it’s best to have an open and honest discussion with your tenants, explaining that the gradual increase is intended to ease the transition.

 While there isn’t a one-size-fits-all answer to this question, a common approach among private landlords is to align rent increases with wage inflation.